DanielMartensson/STM32-Libraries/LiquidCrystal I2C/ReadMe.md

 # Liquid Crystal with I2C

 This library is made for the PCF8574/PCF8574A expander IC with I2C connection.
 With this library, you can write to liquid crystals displays such as 16x2 LCD or 20x4 LCD.
+Notice that this example is using GPIOA PIN5 as a check-led if the I2C connected the expander IC.
+Change function init_priv(LCD* lcd) in LiquidCrystal_I2C.c if you want to change that pin.

+This library has been tested with Nucleo-F446RE.

 Program example:
 ```